1. Types of Spanish ham

 Here's some information about the Spanish ham, types, origins and curiosities.

-If you have any further question, please contact us at info@jamonarium.com and we will try to resolve your doubts or lack of information asap.
+If you have any further question, please contact us and we will try to resolve your doubts or lack of information asap.

 Origin: Race of pigs from the Iberian Peninsula based on pure registered Iberian pigs crossed with other Iberian males.